-Theme Action Timescale Nature & Wildlife Increase biodiversity in line with the Stevenage Biodiversity Action Plan and the emerging Local Nature Recovery Strategy for Hertfordshire Ongoing Improve access to wildlife sites whilst affording protection to habitats and species Long Recruit to a new post of Nature Recovery Officer Seek Biodiversity Net Gain solutions for delivery within the Stevenage boundary Require new buildings to include appropriate provision to support wildlife.
-Long Preserve existing, and create new, green corridors for people and wildlife Ongoing Ensure the future provision and management of green corridors to provide safe and attractive routes for residents and wildlife.
-Ongoing Sustainability Review Climate Change policies within the Local Plan to ensure sustainability is at the heart of development Ongoing Undertake a Full Review of the Local Plan, with an opportunity to embed sustainability into future development through parks and green spaces Medium Promote 'active travel' to get to and from our green spaces.
-Ongoing Promotion of the towns cycle network as an opportunity to travel to green spaces Ongoing Provide secure facilities for temporary storage of bicycles with the main parks and green spaces Medium Continue to develop environmentally sustainable practices Ongoing Work with partners to improve local water ways for wildlife and for people Ongoing Work with local partners to develop and promote a network of water refill points around the town Long Continue to explore sustainable alternatives to chemical weed control Ongoing Protect existing flood storage reservoirs and re from inappropriate development Ongoing Work with partners to understand opportunities to improve water flow and water quality within Stevenage Brook Ongoing
+Theme Action Timescale Additional Resources Required Nature & Wildlife Increase biodiversity in line with the Stevenage Biodiversity Action Plan and the emerging Local Nature Recovery Strategy for Hertfordshire Ongoing Yes Improve access to wildlife sites whilst affording protection to habitats and species Long No Recruit to a new post of Nature Recovery Officer Short Yes Seek Biodiversity Net Gain solutions for delivery within the Stevenage boundary Ongoing No Require new buildings to include appropriate provision to support wildlife.
+Long No Preserve existing, and create new, green corridors for people and wildlife Ongoing Yes Sustainability Review Climate Change policies within the Local Plan to ensure sustainability is at the heart of development Ongoing No Undertake a Full Review of the Local Plan, with an opportunity to embed sustainability into future development through parks and green spaces Medium No Promote 'active travel' to get to and from our green spaces.
+Ongoing No Promotion of the towns cycle network as an opportunity to travel to green spaces Ongoing No Provide secure facilities for temporary storage of bicycles with the main parks and green spaces Medium Yes Continue to develop environmentally sustainable practices Ongoing No Work with partners to improve local water ways for wildlife and for people Ongoing Yes Work with local partners to develop and promote a network of water refill points around the town Long No Continue to explore sustainable alternatives to chemical weed control Ongoing No Protect existing flood storage reservoirs from inappropriate development Ongoing No Work with partners to understand opportunities to improve water flow and water quality within Stevenage Brook Ongoing No Timescales - Short: 1-3 years Medium: 3-7 years Long: 8-10 years